chipsalliance/chisel/README.md

 These simulation-based verification tools are available for Chisel:

-* [**testers2**](https://github.com/ucb-bar/chisel-testers2) is the batteries-included testing and formal verification library for Chisel-based RTL designs and a replacement for the former PeekPokeTester, providing the same base constructs but with a streamlined interface and concurrency support with `fork` and `join` with internal and Verilator integration for simulations.
+* [**chiseltest**](https://github.com/ucb-bar/chiseltest) is the batteries-included testing and formal verification library for Chisel-based RTL designs and a replacement for the former PeekPokeTester, providing the same base constructs but with a streamlined interface and concurrency support with `fork` and `join` with internal and Verilator integration for simulations.
-* [**iotesters**](https://github.com/freechipsproject/chisel-testers), specifically [PeekPokeTester](https://github.com/freechipsproject/chisel-testers/wiki/Using%20the%20PeekPokeTester), is the previous-generation test framework for Chisel providing constructs (`peek`, `poke`, `expect`) similar to a non-synthesizable Verilog testbench.

 ## Documentation